 \subsubsection{Prompts and Template Design}

-We also augment prompt styles in the self-augmentation loop to diversify caption styles.
-This approach leads to immediate performance improvements.
-The key idea is to advance the knowledge embedded in new captions and to avoid repetitive generations.

-To validate design choices, we conducted an in-depth study on prompt choices as follows, where \mytt{<img>} indicates the location where image features will be inserted, and discuss our findings. { \begin{itemize} \item {Prompt Simple}: \mytt{<img> Describe the image briefly.} \item {Prompt Long-v1}:\mytt{<img> Describe the image in details.} \item {Prompt Long-v2}:\mytt{<img> Elaborate on the visual and narrative elements of the image in detail.} \item {Prompt Long-v3}: \mytt{<img> Instead of describing the imaginary content, only describing the content one can determine confidently from the image.
+The choice of prompt is particularly important for immediate performance improvements.
+To validate prompt design choices, we conducted an in-depth study on prompt choices as follows and discuss our findings, where \mytt{<img>} indicates the location where image features will be inserted, { \begin{itemize} \item {Prompt Simple}: \mytt{<img> Describe the image briefly.} \item {Prompt Long-v1}:\mytt{<img> Describe the image in details.} \item {Prompt Long-v2}:\mytt{<img> Elaborate on the visual and narrative elements of the image in detail.} \item {Prompt Long-v3}: \mytt{<img> Instead of describing the imaginary content, only describing the content one can determine confidently from the image.
 Do not describe the contents by itemizing them in list form.
 Minimize aesthetic descriptions as much as possible.} \end{itemize} }

 \textbf{Brief and Short Re-captioning is NOT Helpful.} We begin with a straightforward prompt asking VLMs to \textit{briefly} describe the image.
-Despite these brief recaptions being significantly longer than the original texts (90 vs. 17 words), there is no notable improvement in VLM benchmarks, as shown in Table.~\ref{tab:recaption_stat}.
-In fact, metrics even deteriorate in benchmarks such as Science-Image and MMMU.
-This decline is due to the lack of details and the potential hallucinations introduced during recaption.
+Despite these brief recaptions being significantly longer than the original texts (90 vs. 17 words), there is no notable improvement in VLM benchmarks, as shown in Table~\ref{tab:prompt_exp_comparison}.
+In fact, metrics even deteriorate in benchmarks such as Science-Image and MMMU-Test.
+This decline may stem from a lack of details during recaption.

-Next, we re-design the prompt to encourage VLMs to provide a more detailed description of visual narrative elements in images.
-We also referenced the prompt template from ShareGPT-4V~\cite{chen2023sharegpt4v} to ensure the descriptions are accurate and precise.
-Our experiments demonstrate that using three different long prompts improves the quality of recaptioning and boosts performance in benchmarks, with a clear ranking among them, detailed in Table.~\ref{tab:recaption_stat}.
+Next, we redesign the prompt to encourage VLMs to provide a more detailed description of visual narrative elements in images.
+We also referenced the prompt template from ShareGPT-4V~\citep{chen2023sharegpt4v} to ensure the descriptions are accurate and precise.
+Our experiments demonstrate that using three different long prompts improves the quality of recaptioning and boosts performance in benchmarks, detailed in Table~\ref{tab:recaption_stat}.
 Therefore, we leverage a mixture of these prompts by randomly selecting from versions v1 to v3.